spacetelescope/pandeia-coronagraphy/README.rst

 4. Activate this environment with ``source activate astroconda``.
 (NB: Conda is only compatible with a BASH shell.)

 5. Install the Pandeia engine with this command: ``pip install pandeia.engine``.
-(You *should* already have the Pysynphot installed package at this point as well.
+(You *should* already have the Pysynphot installed package at this point.
 If you don't, install it with ``pip install pysypnphot``.
 You can find your installed packages with ``conda list``.)

 6. Download and unzip the `Pandeia data files <http://ssb.stsci.edu/pandeia/engine/1.0/pandeia_data-1.0.tar.gz>`_ and the PySynphot data files (ftp://archive.stsci.edu/pub/hst/pysynphot/).
 The entire PySynphot data file collection is quite large; you may be able to get away with only downloading the Pysynphot Phoenix Models (ftp://archive.stsci.edu/pub/hst/pysynphot/synphot5.tar.gz).